Bistro: Evolution

-The bistro becomes familiar in France throughout the 19th century.
-At this period, the Auvergnats (French people originating from the Auvergne region), often called the "bougnats", transformed and developed the french bistro.
+The bistro became familiar in France throughout the 19th century.
+At this period, the Auvergnats (French people originating from the Auvergne region), often called the "bougnats", transformed and developed the French bistro.
 Indeed, they started to offer meats with their choice of wines and spirits.
+Another older definition of bistrot is a wine merchant serving simple cuisine along with tasting samples of offered wines to potential buyers.

-In the 20th century, these places become very popular and widely represent the diversity of the Parisian life.
-More than that, bistros become the hallmark of the French lifestyle and inspire a multitude of artists (photographs, writers, etc.).
+In the 20th century, these places became very popular and widely represented the diversity of the Parisian life.
+More than that, bistros became the hallmark of the French lifestyle and inspire a multitude of artists (photographs, writers, etc.).